kozmanaut/python_homework/project/README.txt

 name: raxml_parser

-What will it do: Take a genotype file created from ANGSD, clean it (remove any line that has NN), format it into a fasta file that will be used as input for Raxml.Use a Raxml wrapper to run Raxml locally.
+What will it do: Take a genotype file created from ANGSD, clean it (remove any line that has NN), take an input argument to decide how to turn a 2 basepair genotype into 1 basebair genotype, format it into a fasta sequence file that will be used as input for Raxml.
+Use a Raxml wrapper to run Raxml locally.

 For names, have another input file with ind names